ilyasergey/YSC2229/source/wsl.rst

 1. First, let us enable WSL and install a Linux distribution.
 The detailed steps are given in `this online tutorial
    <https://solarianprogrammer.com/2017/04/15/install-wsl-windows-subsystem-for-linux/>`_.
-   Don't forget your the Linux account password you've just created: you will need it to install some software.
+   Don't forget the password for the Linux account you've just
-   At the end of this step, you should be able to run a "bare-bone" Ubuntu Linux terminal as an application on your Windows system.
+   created: you will need it to install some software.
+At the end of this step, you should be able to run a "bare-bone" Ubuntu Linux terminal as an application within your Windows system.
 In my case, it looks as follows.

 .. image:: ../resources/howto/ubuntu.png
    :width: 820px